Hydrophiini: Behavior

 On land, their movements become very erratic.
 They crawl awkwardly in these situations and can become quite aggressive, striking wildly at anything that moves, although they are unable to coil and strike in the manner of terrestrial snakes.

 Sea snakes appear to be active both day and night.
 In the morning, and sometimes late in the afternoon, they can be seen at the surface basking in the sunlight, and they dive when disturbed.
 They have been reported swimming at depths over 90 m, and can remain submerged for as long as a few hours, possibly depending on temperature and degree of activity.

 Sea snakes have been sighted in huge numbers.
-For example, in 1932, a steamer in the Strait of Malacca, off the coast of Malaysia, reported sighting "millions" of Astrotia stokesii, a relative of Pelamis; these reportedly formed a line of snakes 3 m wide and 100 km long.
+For example, in 1932, a steamer in the Strait of Malacca, off the coast of Malaysia, reported sighting "millions" of Hydrophis stokesii, a relative of H. platurus; these reportedly formed a line of snakes 3 m wide and 100 km long.
 The cause of this phenomenon is unknown, although it likely has to do with reproduction.
 They can sometimes be seen swimming in schools of several hundred, and many dead specimens have been found on beaches after typhoons.

 Ecology

-They feed on small fish and occasionally young octopus.
+Sea snakes feed on small fish and occasionally young octopus.
 They are often associated with the sea snake barnacle (Platylepas ophiophila), which attaches to their skin.

 Reproduction

-Except for a single genus, all sea snakes are ovoviviparous; the young are born alive in the water where they live their entire lives.
+All true sea snakes are ovoviviparous; the young are born alive in the water where they live their entire lives.
 In some species, the young are quite large, up to half as long as the mother.
-The one exception is the genus Laticauda, which is oviparous; its five species all lay their eggs on land.